How Money Works and Changes Over Time

 In the late 1700s, U.S. currency was based on the value of gold and silver, and eventually only gold backed U.S. dollars.
 Coins were minted from precious metals, and you could even exchange paper bills for physical gold.
 But in 1971, the U.S. abandoned the gold standard—a move that is still controversial, and which typically gets the blame for inflation.

-Monetary policy: De-linking the dollar and gold allowed the government to manipulate the economy and the value of U.S. currency.
+De-linking the dollar and gold allowed the government to manipulate the economy and the value of U.S. currency.

-- Printing money: Without needing to mine or buy physical gold, governments can create money out of thin air by printing more currency.
+- Printing Money: Without needing to mine or buy physical gold, governments can create money out of thin air by printing more currency.
 To do the electronic equivalent, they can flood the markets with money by buying securities from investors.

-- Easy money: Governments can also increase the money supply by influencing interest rates or changing bank reserve requirements.
+- Easy Money: Governments can also increase the money supply by influencing interest rates or changing bank reserve requirements.
 When rates are low, businesses and individuals have an incentive to borrow, and they typically spend that money to buy things or invest in growth (building a new factory and creating jobs, for example).

-Value can increase or decrease: Money only has value when everybody thinks it’s valuable.
+Money only has value when everybody thinks it’s valuable.
 But perceptions can fade, so the value of money might evaporate or change over time.
 That’s most likely to happen with fiat currencies, as there is no physical commodity to support a value that’s based entirely on faith.
 When money gets less valuable, it takes more money to buy the same things (commonly known as inflation).
 Eventually, money can become worthless.
 The opposite is also true—money can get more valuable when it’s in high demand.

 How Much Money Exists?